 I have heard a many atheists affirm this.
 The austerity of an old cathedral, the poetic meter of a sacred text or the lofty tones of Gregorian chant speak to something deep inside of them.
 Everything beautiful or awesome in this world bespeaks an ultimate Beauty and Awesomeness.
 We love beauty because God, who is beauty Himself, created it.
 We crave beauty because we hunger for God.

 Lately, I’ve noticed that people have been talking a lot about the beauty, ritual and “pomp” of Catholicism, how much it ought to be peeled back to reveal a more simple Gospel.
 Truly, extravagance and luxury in the Church can take grievous heights, becoming a worldly sort of splendor and causing scandal to the outside world.
 We only need to look far as the excesses of the Renaissance popes only 600 years ago.
 Easily, we can regard the ecclesiastical affluence that fanned the flames of the Protestant Reformation.
+Even today, a bishop who drives a fancy car and lives in a spacious mansion causes scandal- and rightly so.
+There is a such thing as improper extravagance, which makes the church appear like an elitist club, which damages the soul.
 However, allow me to distinguish this from the proper “extravagance” belonging to our faith and due to God.

 Read details of the Jewish Temple described in the Old Testament book of Kings.
 How it was framed in fine wood, gold and bronze, how purest incense burned there night and day.
 This was regarded as the place of God, where His Holiness dwelled, a place betwixt heaven and earth- and it was adorned so.
 Now, we all know Christ gave us a Temple of His body, made not with human hands, a real and true presence of God with us.
 No one would argue against that.
 Yet, I think few make the connections here between Jewish worship and Christian liturgy.
 When Jews worshiped in the Temple, they believed they were imitating the goings on in heaven.
 And when Christians gathered for liturgy, they believed they were participating in heaven!
 Man would no longer just imitate God; no, he would become part of God, become one flesh with Him in the Eucharist.
 What was once a dim shadow has been seen in clear light- Christ, who was crucified and resurrected, calling each one of us to be His flesh, to be His body!
 I don’t know about you, but this calls for some celebration.